-The park drive provides 3.3 miles of paved road for those wishing to ride a touring bicycle through the oak shaded canopy drive which terminates at the Visitor Center for historic Fort Clinch.
+The park drive provides 3.3 miles of paved road for those wishing to ride a touring bicycle through the oak-shaded canopy drive that ends at the Visitor Center for historic Fort Clinch.
 Please stay in a single file line as the park drive is narrow and winding.
-Early morning and late afternoon are best suited for bicycle riding on the park drive as the park receives quite a bit of vehicle traffic between 10:00 a.m. and 4:00 p.m.
+Early morning and late afternoon are best suited for bicycle riding on the park drive as the park receives quite a bit of vehicle traffic between 10 a.m. and 4 p.m.

 The park offers outstanding birding opportunities and is one of the first stops on the Great Florida Birding and Wildlife Trail.
-The abundance of dunes, beaches, coastal strand, maritime hammock, and the park’s salt and fresh water marshes offer a variety of habitats that offer over 100 species of birds a place to call home permanently or for just a stop during the migratory season.
+The abundance of dunes, beaches, coastal strand, maritime hammock, and the park’s salt and fresh water marshes offer a variety of habitats with over 100 species of birds that inhabit the park permanently or stop during the migratory season.
 Favorite viewing areas include the Egans Creek Overlook and directly south of the jetty.
 The Great Florida Birding Trail Exhibit is located at the beach parking area.

 Camping Full Facility

-- Located along the northeast tip of the park, just steps from the ocean, Atlantic Beach Campground offers 21 RV and six tent-only sites which are typical of the Florida beach atmosphere surrounded by snow white sand dunes and sunny sites.
+- Located along the northeast tip of the park, just steps from the ocean, Atlantic Beach Campground offers 21 RV and six tent-only sites that are typical of the Florida beach atmosphere, surrounded by snow white sand dunes and sunny sites.
 Both campgrounds have a dump station, laundry machines and beautiful new accessible heated bathrooms with showers.

 Camping, Primitive Group

 - Fishing is permitted in accordance with Florida state law.
-Please go to the Florida Fish and Wildlife Conservation Commission to obtain the most current saltwater fishing regulations and to obtain a fishing license online.
+Please visit the Florida Fish and Wildlife Conservation Commission website to obtain the most current saltwater fishing regulations and to obtain a fishing license online.
 The park does not sell fishing licenses.
 All fishing within the park must conform to the regulations concerning size, number, method of capture and season.

-Fort Clinch offers a six-mile trail for hikers and off road bicyclists.
-Traffic is one way for bikers and helmets are required.
+Fort Clinch offers a 6-mile trail for hikers and off-road bicyclists.
+Traffic is one-way for bikers and helmets are required.
 Hikers may travel in either direction.
-The trail begins at the Fort parking lot and parallels the park drive for approximately three miles, then crosses the road and returns back toward the Fort on the opposite side.
-Parts of the trail are heavily forested and traverse ancient dunes that are very steep, offering a challenge to off road bicyclists and hikers as well.
+The trail begins at the fort parking lot and parallels the park drive for approximately 3 miles, then crosses the road and returns back toward the fort on the opposite side.
+Parts of the trail are heavily forested and traverse ancient dunes that are very steep, offering a challenge to off-road bicyclists and hikers as well.

 - Willow Pond Hiking Trail is located centrally along the park drive.
 Parking is available.
-Two loops encircle a series of fresh water ponds.
-The shorter loop takes around 20 minutes, and the longer loop takes 45-50 minutes to complete.
+Two loops encircle a series of freshwater ponds.
+The shorter loop takes around 20 minutes to complete, and the longer loop takes 45 to 50 minutes.
 Wildlife observation is very good on these trails.
-Alligators, deer, and a variety of bird life can be seen in this area.
-A guided nature walk is conducted on these trails every Saturday morning at 10:30 a.m., weather permitting.
+Alligators, deer and a variety of bird life can be seen in this area.
+A guided nature walk is offered every Saturday at 10:30 a.m., weather permitting.

-- A short quarter-mile hiking trail can also be accessed from the west inlet parking area.
-This short trail travels through the maritime hammock along the edges of steep dune elevations.
+- A short quarter-mile hiking trail can be accessed from the west inlet parking area.
+The trail travels through maritime hammock along the edges of steep dune elevations.

 - Hiking along the beaches of the Cumberland Sound, visitors can stand on the northernmost reaches of Florida and look over to Cumberland Island National Seashore where wild horses sometimes roam the beaches.
 Some of the largest dunes in the state loom over this section of coast, where rugged windblown oaks and gnarled cedar trees anchor the sands in steep inclines.